 After reviewing the Report of the Investigator, the College President will make decision(s) on findings of Sexual Misconduct and on appropriate actions in the circumstances.

-The President’s decision will be rendered, in writing, to the Complainant and Respondent as soon as possible but in any case within ten (10) working days of the receipt of the report of the Investigation.
-The President will provide a summary of the findings of the Investigator with his/her decision to the Complainant and the Respondent.
+The President’s decision will be rendered, in writing, to the Complainant and Respondent as soon as possible but in any case, within ten (10) working days of the receipt of the report of the Investigation.
+The President will provide a summary of the findings of the Investigator with their decision to the Complainant and the Respondent.

 Where the President finds that Sexual Misconduct has occurred, disciplinary decisions may include, but are not limited to:

 - Referral to educational or psychological services